 As a Human Resources Specialist, she holds an Advanced degree in Management and a Master’s degree in Humans Resources Management.

-As Speak Up Africa’s Strategic Communications Manager, Maelle is leading communication and outreach initiatives and planning under the mentorship of the Deputy Executive Director.
-She also leads the development and creative expression of the organization’s social marketing assets across video, design, copy, and photography.
+As Speak Up Africa’s Senior Communications Manager, Maelle is leading strategic communication and outreach initiatives.
+She also leads the development and creative expression of the organization while championing and guiding new initiatives that create stronger partnerships and impact.

 She joined the Speak Up Africa team in January 2014, to reinforce and develop the communication branch, after an experience in the UNESCO’s Regional Office in Dakar, as a communication and knowledge management intern.
 As a program officer at Speak Up Africa, Maelle worked on the design and development of communication programs and campaigns, implemented on the field, while striving to create sustainable partnerships with key national and international stakeholders.

 She holds a Bachelor’s degree in both History and English and a Master’s degree in History and Comparative Civilizations.
 In 2013, she obtained a MBA in International Institutions and NGOs Management.